clquwu/Cosmos-Music-Player/README.md

 **Music not appearing:**
 - For iCloud files: Check iCloud Drive is enabled and signed in
 - For local files: Ensure files are in the local "Cosmos Music Player" folder
-- Verify files are FLAC or MP3 format
+- Verify files are FLAC, MP3, or WAV format
 - Try manual sync from the app
 - Check both iCloud Drive and "On My iPhone" locations